fzaninotto/Faker/readme.md

 You can check available Faker locales in the source code, [under the `Provider` directory](https://github.com/fzaninotto/Faker/tree/master/src/Faker/Provider).
 The localization of Faker is an ongoing process, for which we need your help.
 Don't hesitate to create localized providers to your own locale and submit a PR!

-## Populating Entities Using an ORM
+## Populating Entities Using an ORM or an ODM

-Faker provides an adapter for the Object-Relational Mappers (currently, [Propel](http://www.propelorm.org) and [Doctrine2](http://www.doctrine-project.org/projects/orm/2.0/docs/en)) to ease the population of a database using the Entity classes managed by the ORM.
+Faker provides an adapter for the Object-Relational and Object-Document Mappers (currently, [Propel](http://www.propelorm.org), [Doctrine2](http://www.doctrine-project.org/projects/orm/2.0/docs/en), and [Mandango](https://github.com/mandango/mandango)) to ease the population of a database using the Entity classes managed by the ORM.

 To populate entities, create a new populator class (using a generator instance as parameter), then list the class and number of all the entities that must be generated.
 To launch the actual data population, call the `execute()` method.